amaria33/Creating-A-New-Folder-Using-Command-Prompt/README.md

 <br />
 Step 5: Close Command Prompt
 You can close the Command Prompt window once you've verified the creation of the new folder.  <br/>

 <a href="https://drive.google.com/uc?export=view&id=1rm0X6MJbOMJwbmjGNoG6_TuBOe34XhwL">
     <img src="https://drive.google.com/uc?export=view&id=1rm0X6MJbOMJwbmjGNoG6_TuBOe34XhwL"
     style="width: 900px; max-width: 100%; height: auto"
     title="Click for the larger version." /> </a>
 <br />
 <br />
-Creating a new folder using the Command Prompt is a straightforward process and can be useful when you need to quickly organize your files without needing to use the file explorer.
+Creating a new folder using the Command Prompt is a straight forward process and can be useful when you need to quickly organize your files without needing to use the file explorer.
 <br/>